 - 2. For the General Overcurrent Protection, two different situations may be met, according to the voltage level: - for LV connections, the incomer protection shall be chosen and installed according to the criteria and rules set by the standards of the series IEC 60364 as well as to "DEWA Regulations for electrical installations" - for MV connections, the standards IEC 60255, IEC 61936-1 as well as the "General Conditions / requirements for providing direct 11 kV supply" shall apply - 3.
-An Interface Protection shall be installed with the purpose to separate the production plant (which could be just a portion of an installation) thus ensuring that the connection of a RRGU or a RRGP will not impair the integrity or degrade the safety of the Distribution System.
-Therefore, this protection will intervene, disconnecting the RRGU / RRGP from the Distribution Network, any time a problem with this latter is sensed (usually for a fault, where the RRGP has to be disconnected in order to prevent from feeding it). - 3.1 The Interface Protection shall be located: - in a separate unit for RRGP with a Maximum Capacity $\geq$ 10 kW, or - in a separate unit or, in case the number of inverters does not exceed 3, integrated into the Inverter for RRGP with a Maximum Capacity < 10 kW.
+An Interface Protection shall be installed with the purpose of separating the production plant (which could be just a portion of an installation) thus ensuring that the connection of a RRGU or a RRGP will not impair the integrity or degrade the safety of the Distribution System.
+Therefore, this protection will intervene, disconnecting the RRGU / RRGP from the Distribution Network, any time a problem with this latter is sensed (usually for a fault, where the RRGP has to be disconnected in order to prevent from feeding it). - 3.1 The Interface Protection shall be located: - Integrated into the inverter, in case the maximum capacity of the RRGP <10 kWac and the number of inverters does not exceed 3. - Integrated into the inverter, in case the maximum capacity of the RRGP <= 150 kWac and the RRGP consists of only one inverter. - Shall be in a separate unit for any RRGP otherwise.

-In the former case, an intervention of the protection will determine the tripping of the Interface Switch (see Connection Schemes in Appendix A), whereas in the latter the devices within the control of the RRGU (typically integrated in the Inverter) will act to disconnect the unit from the network.
+In the former case, an intervention of the protection will determine the tripping of the Interface Switch (see Connection Schemes in Appendix A), whereas in the latter, the devices within the control of the RRGU (typically integrated in the Inverter) will act to disconnect the unit from the network.
 Tripping through integrated protection relays must not be delayed by other functions of the control system.